Beeson School of Practical Theology

 - Master of Arts in Pastoral Counseling

-Four departments and one program make up the School of Practical Theology: the departments of Christian Leadership, Christian Education/Youth Ministry/Aging and Spirituality, Counseling and Pastoral Care, Preaching, Worship and Music, and the Mentored Ministry program.
-These departments serve students in the Master of Divinity and Master of Arts programs.
+Four departments make up the Beeson School of Practical Theology: Christian Education and Youth Ministry; Christian Leadership: Counseling and Pastoral Care; and Preaching, Worship, and Music.
+Also housed in the Beeson School of Practical Theology is the Mentored Ministry program.
+All these serve students in the Master of Divinity and Master of Arts programs.